How Bright Peak Therapeutics Built their Procurement Process from the Ground Up

 As a new start-up, Bright Peak didn’t have a procurement system in place.
 So, whenever the employees needed something, they used to order products online.

-People did keep their own purchase records, but it wasn’t a part of the organized company process.
+People did keep their own purchase records, but it wasn't part of an organized company process.

-It was pretty much the first thing Jeremy decided to fix as he joined the company.
+This was the first problem Mr. Beauchamp decided to fix when he joined the company.

 Jeremy Beauchamp, Operations Manager at Bright Peak Therapeutics

-Early on, the procurement team of Dave Cardino - VP Finance - and Jeremy decided that they needed a solution for purchasing operations but didn’t need the integrated systems that do everything and anything.
+Early on, the procurement team of Dave Cardino - VP of Finance - and Mr. Beauchamp decided that they needed a solution for purchasing operations but didn't need the integrated systems that do everything and anything.

 They had had previous experience with more complex business suite solutions but hadn’t implemented a procurement management system before.